August 14, 2018

 Interstitial Foam Cells

 This 52-year-old female underwent a renal biopsy as part of the workup for nephrotic syndrome.
 The biopsy is diagnostic for PLA2R-positive membranous glomerulopathy with mild glomerular and tubulointerstitial chronic injury (not shown).
 Interestingly, the interstitium shows frequent clusters of interstitial foam cells (see image).
-While interstitial foam cells are commonly associated with Alport syndrome, they may actually be seen in a wide range of renal diseases resulting in heavy proteinuria, such as focal segmental glomerulosclerosis (FSGS), membranous glomerulopathy, IgA nephropathy and in diseases with a membranoproliferative pattern of glomerular injury.
+While foam cells are commonly associated with Alport syndrome, they may actually be seen in a wide range of renal diseases resulting in heavy proteinuria, such as focal segmental glomerulosclerosis (FSGS), membranous glomerulopathy, IgA nephropathy and in diseases with a membranoproliferative pattern of glomerular injury.
 While it has been shown that interstitial foam cells contain oxidized lipoproteins, their role in tubulointerstitial injury remains to be determined.